xdk2mam/xdk2mam/ble-sdcard/README.md

 Now we are ready to start with the XDK software.

-## Flashing your XDK: wifi and sensors configuration
+## Flashing your XDK: sensors configuration
 Open XDK Workbench and go to File -> Import.
 Choose General > Projects from Folder or Archive and select the folder ***xdk2mam-c***.
 Accept to import project.